MelroLeandro/ToyDIM/README.md

     Translational (The mentioned force types are applied along the line connecting two points)

-If as many drivers as degrees of freedom of the multibody system are specified, inverse dynamic simulation is performed.
-In this case, the output data are calculated by Newton-Raphson iteration.
-Otherwise, numerical integration is performed, still allowing the inclusion of driver elements.
 Simulation results: Propagation of

     All body coordinates, their first and second derivatives